ASSERT-KTH/software-engineering-research/README.md

-# Software engineering @KTH
+# Software engineering master's and PhD theses @KTH

-Some resources about software engineering research at KTH.
-Notes that they are not comprehensive.
+Note that this is not meant to be comprehensive.

 Master's theses
 =================